ever-been/everDoc/src/book/markdown/technologies.md

 protocol, somewhat resembling the Actor concurrency model.

 ### Apache Maven {#devel.techno.maven}
+As already mentioned in the introductory chapters, we decided to use some software project management technology instead of Ant, which is not maintainable on large projects.
+Maven is robust software project management and comprehension tool based on XML descriptors representing project object model (POM).
+Maven takes care about project external dependencies and about dependencies between separate been modules.
+This avoids problems with version mismatch between various libraries.

 ### Apache Commons Exec {#devel.techno.exec}
 The previous version of the BEEN framework chose to implement executing of tasks